redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge5a-Intro-To-AKS.md

 <hr>
 4. <strong>Deploy a manifest file</strong>

-* In this section we will create pod.yaml manifest file to deploy to the Kubernetes clouster
+* In this section we will create pod.yaml manifest file to deploy to the Kubernetes cluster
 * If you are new to .yaml files, make sure to use spaces and not tabs (yes, the debate is over)
 * For creating the manifest file use the following structure to deploy a pod manifest:
 ```